A Matter of Husbands Exercise Class 12 English: Question Answers | Ferenc Molnar

 Answer:

 After the departure of the Earnest Young Woman being happy and satisfied, the call of the Famous Actress and the entry of Alfred opening the closet are mind-boggling for the audience in the theatre.
 The audience simply flows along with the reasoning of the Famous Actress from the beginning of the play.
-They keep on believing in the opinions of the famous actress, just as the Earnest Young Woman does.
+They keep on believing in the opinions of the Famous Actress, just as the Earnest Young Woman does.
 But her last call for Alfred makes all the audience feel surprised.
 The Famous Actress and her acting are supposed to be the best.
 I think the ending part is well executed with surprise and irony.
 In the play, the Famous Actress tells the Earnest Young Woman that her husband really loves her, but in reality, he has no love for his wife.
 He only cheats on his wife.
 This play has presented the concept that gullible people always suffer from clever people because they are often true to heart, but clever people always take advantage of their innocence.

 REFERENCE BEYOND THE CONTEXT